 When you’re planning to travel by bus from one city to another but unsure about your options and pricing, BusBud and Wanderu have you covered.

 Both sites connect commuters to bus and train operators, helping make the process of comparing costs and options as simple as possible.
-Wanderu helps you find deals to travel to 10,000 destinations across North America and Europe via bus and train, while BusBud focuses specifically on bus transportation, and helps you find deals to get to over 16,000 cities in over 75 countries.
+Wanderu’s network boasts 800,000 bus routes and more than 1.3 million train routes.
+BusBud focuses specifically on bus transportation and helps you find deals to get to over 21,000 cities in over 80 countries.

 Easily compare flight prices with Google Flights, which allows you to search for airfare by date, location and interest.
 To make sure you’re really getting a good deal, opt for one of the airlines with the lowest baggage fees, such as Air China or Emirates.